 It adds to evidence that antisocial behavior that starts in childhood and continues into adulthood is associated with particular brain differences, whereas similar behavior occurring exclusively in adolescence is not.

-The latter emerges in puberty and is more likely to be due to factors such as rebellion against parental authority, the researchers write in their paper, which features in The Lancet Psychiatry.
+The latter emerges in puberty and is more likely to be due to factors such as rebellion against parental authority, the researchers write in their paper, which features in

 Their results suggest that people whose antisocial behavior starts in childhood, by contrast, have brain features that make it difficult for them to regulate their behavior.